BoxInThePARK/mobile-nft-mint-example/README.md

 ## Part 2: Run The App on Android Emulator/Device

 ### Setup Arweave Wallet
+Follow this [doc](https://docs.arweave.org/info/wallets/arweave-web-extension-wallet) to setup your Arweave wallet and claim free AR token by completing assigned task.

 ### Setup Minter Wallet (if needs)
+To initialize metaple js, you need to set an identity.
+There are two functions to let you set the identity.
+- walletIdentity()
+-

 ### Connect Wallet